raphlinus/raphlinus.github.io/_posts/2020-10-24-text-layout.md

 * U+2008 LINE SEPARATOR
 * U+2009 PARAGRAPH SEPARATOR

-In rich text, paragraphs are usually indicated through markup rather than special characters, for example `<p>` or `<div>` in HTML.
+In rich text, paragraphs are usually indicated through markup rather than special characters, for example `<p>` or `<br>` in HTML.
 But in this post, as in most text layout APIs, we'll treat rich text as plain text + attribute spans.

 ### Rich text style